nmustakim/portfolio/README.md

-# Flutter-Developer-Portfolio
+# Nayeem Mustakim's-Portfolio

 <p align="left">
   <img width="1000" alt="Portfolio banner" src="https://github.com/nmustakim/portfolio/blob/main/portfolio-banner.png" />
 </p>

 Hello and welcome! 👋🏾 Thank you for taking the time to explore my GitHub repository.
 Here, you will find a curated selection of my recent Flutter projects that showcase my skills and expertise.
-As a Flutter Developer, I am currently seeking remote or relocation opportunities.
+As a Flutter Developer, I am currently seeking remote opportunities.
 Please take a look at my projects to see what I can do.
 If you think I'd be a good fit for your team, feel free to reach out!

 # Housiko
 Real-estate mobile application (Android & IOS)